danslimmon/awsbill2graphite/README.md

 ![dashboard screenshot](https://raw.githubusercontent.com/danslimmon/awsbill2graphite/master/static/dashboard.png)

-So far, it only does two types of metrics:
+So far, it does the following types of metrics:

 1. Per-region, per-EC2-instance-type cost by the hour
+2. EBS metrics, including storage costs, PIOPS costs, and per-million-IOPS costs.
-2. Total AWS cost by the hour
+3. Total AWS cost by the hour

-But more will be coming soon.
+More are planned.

 ## Prep